mcgfeller/py-schemas/README.md

 This is a working document to propose a minimal standard for interoperability of Schemas used in Python.

+**The procotol is itself is introduced in the [Schema Protocol Jupyter Notebook](SchemaProtocol.ipynb)**, and is defined in  [abc_schema.py](abc_schema.py).

-It expand on the ideas put forth in my [Dec 17 Blog Post on Python Schemas](https://ict.swisscom.ch/2017/12/python-schema/) and on growing frustrations with special-purpose schemas.
+It expands on the ideas put forth in my [Dec 2017 Blog Post on Python Schemas](https://ict.swisscom.ch/2017/12/python-schema/) and on growing frustrations with special-purpose schemas.

 # Goals